Best chirashi don in Singapore

 Image credit: @quirkydust

 Koji may be small in size, but the dishes that come out of that kitchen pack tons of flavour.
-Though most know them for affordable omakase, Koji also makes a delicious Sashimi Bowl, priced at just $18++.
+Though most know them for affordable omakase, Koji also makes a delicious Sashimi Bowl, priced at just $20++ at the Pickering outlet, and $22++ at Raffles City.
 Fresh cubes of salmon, tuna, and white fish dress the rice, finished with a heaping spoonful of tobiko and puffed rice for extra crunch.
-Add $1 to change your dish to mixed rice, or $9 for some uni on the side.
+The cheapest don at the Pickering restaurant is the Salmon Avocado Tartare Rice Bowl ($19++), which pairs creamy avocado chunks with fresh salmon.

 Image credit: Waa Cow

-Waa Cow’s Premium Chirashi ($17.90++) sees a medley of sashimi-grade seafood tossed in a house-made sauce with aged shoyu atop sushi rice.
+Waa Cow’s Premium Chirashi ($18.90++) sees a medley of sashimi-grade seafood tossed in a house-made sauce with aged shoyu atop sushi rice.
 Expect to get a duo of tobiko and ikura, salmon, tuna, squid, and more in this decadent bowlful.
-If you prefer your chirashi with mentaiko sauce, then choose between the normal ($19.90++), and spicy ($20.90++) options, or go for the unique Kimchi Chirashi ($19.90++) to satisfy your cravings.
+If you prefer your chirashi with mentaiko sauce, then choose between the normal ($20.90++), and spicy ($21.90++) options.
+They also have a medium rare Mentaiko Salmon don ($21.90++) for those who don’t eat raw fish.

 Image credit: Tanuki Raw